Average GRE Scores for MPH Programs

 With this need for a more diverse workforce comes the great task of looking into graduate school application processes and the various barriers that will pop up for prospective applicants5.
 As many schools of public health are built on equity and diversity, the application process within these programs needs to mirror these beliefs and views.
 The graduate programs take a holistic approach to the application process and require numerous items to demonstrate the applicant's ability to succeed in the program.

 As stated in previous articles, the core elements of public health admission requirements are undergraduate transcripts, types of coursework taken, letters of recommendation, resume/CV, relevant work experience, personal statement, and standardized test scores.
-For applicants in the United States, MPH programs will require you to take the Graduate Record Examination, commonly referred to as the GRE.
+For applicants in the United States, many MPH programs will require you to take the Graduate Record Examination, commonly referred to as the GRE.
 School admissions officers take a holistic approach to evaluating applications, and the GRE is part of the admissions process4.
 The approach to assessing the GRE as part of the application process is evolving, and some programs no longer require this as part of the application submission.

 After reading this article, you should be able to: